yasinaydin14/Pokemon-Bot/README.md

 pip install -e .
 ```

-To install [Pokémon Showdown](https://pokemonshowdown.com/) (PS), you will need a modern version of `npm` / Node.js (instructions [here](https://nodejs.org/en/download/package-manager)).
+To install [Pokémon Showdown](https://pokemonshowdown.com/) (PS), we'll need a modern version of `npm` / Node.js (instructions [here](https://nodejs.org/en/download/package-manager)).
 Note that PS undergoes constant updates... breaking changes are rare, but do happen.
 The version that downloads with this repo (`metamon/server`) is always supported.

 ```shell
 cd server/pokemon-showdown